 - You need to be self-contained.
 No amenities are provided; such as water, restrooms or trash cans.

-- You may camp in a dispersed area for up to 14 days.
-After 14 days, you must move at least 5 road miles for camping in another dispersed area.
+- You may camp in a dispersed area for up to 14 days in any 30 day period.
 Campers may not return to the same campsite within the calendar year.

 - Keep a Pack-In Pack-Out camp by containing trash, human and pet waste, and sealing food containers.
 Following Leave No Trace guidelines will help you easily keep your campsite unspoiled for the next visitor.